Summary

 The Mini Electric was praised for retaining traditional Mini characteristics, especially in the way it drove.
 The biggest criticisms were its relatively poor range compared to similarly-priced electric cars, and high price compared to a comparable petrol Mini.

-An all-new Mini hatch was unveiled in Autumn 2023, and is set to arrive in the UK in early 2024.
+An all-new Mini hatch was unveiled in Autumn 2023, which arrived in the UK in early 2024.
 This will be spearheaded by a new electric Mini Cooper, replacing the current Mini Electric.

 - Mini hatch (2014 onwards) – Expert Rating